yammerjp/optruck/README.md

 ## Notes

-- Default action is `--mirror`, which uploads secrets and generates a template
-- Use `--overwrite` to update existing 1Password items and output files
+- Use `--overwrite` to update existing 1Password items
 - When using Kubernetes options, ensure kubectl is properly configured
 - The tool requires appropriate 1Password CLI configuration and authentication